Class 9: Character Devices¶

 loff_t llseek(struct file *filp, loff_t off, int whence)

-operation implements the system calls lseek
+The llseek operation implements the system calls lseek and

-not specified in the driver's operations is to change the f_pos
+not specified in the driver's operations is to change the f_pos field

 of the file structure.
 If the concept of changing the file position does